futures4j/futures4j/README.md

    ExtendendFuture myFuture = ...

-   // returns true if the future completed normally, i.e. with a value myFuture.isCompleted();
+   // returns true if the future completed normally, i.e. with a value myFuture.isSuccess();

-   // returns an enum describing the current completion state (CANCELLED, COMPLETED, COMPLETED_EXCEPTIONALLY, INCOMPLETE) myFuture.getCompletionState();
+   // returns an enum describing the current completion state (CANCELLED, SUCCESS, FAILED, INCOMPLETE) myFuture.getCompletionState();

    // returns the completed value or the fallbackValue and **never** throws an exception